abhiTronix/vidgear/README.md

 Also, if you're already familar with [OpenCV][opencv] library, then see [Switching from OpenCV ➶][switch_from_cv]

-Or, if you're just getting started with OpenCV with Python, then see [here ➶](https://abhitronix.github.io/vidgear/help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)
+Or, if you're just getting started with OpenCV, then see [here ➶](https://abhitronix.github.io/vidgear/help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)

 &nbsp;